SebastianGarrido2790/Youtube-Sentiment-MLOps/reports/docs/ci_cd_pipeline.md

 The pipeline uses OpenID Connect (OIDC) to securely authenticate with AWS without needing to store long-lived access keys as secrets.
 For more information on setting this up, see the [GitHub documentation on configuring OIDC with AWS](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services).

-### Developer Workflow
+### 4.2.
+Developer Workflow

+The pipeline is triggered by making contributions to the repository through a standard Git workflow:

 1.  **Create a Feature Branch**: Create a new branch from `main` for your changes.
+    ```bash
+    git checkout main
+    git pull origin main
+    git checkout -b my-new-feature
+    ```
 2.  **Make Changes**: Implement your new feature or bug fix.
 3.  **Push and Create a Pull Request**: Push your branch to GitHub and open a pull request targeting the `main` branch.
+    ```bash
+    git push origin my-new-feature
+    ```
-4.  **Review Pipeline Results**: The `test` job will run automatically.
+4.  **Review Pipeline Results**: Opening the pull request automatically triggers the `test` job.
 You can monitor its progress and review the results in the "Actions" tab of the pull request.
-If the job fails, you can inspect the logs to diagnose the issue.
+If the job fails, inspect the logs to diagnose the issue.
-5.  **Merge to `main`**: Once the pull request is reviewed and approved, merge it into the `main` branch.
+5.  **Merge to `main`**: Once the pull request is reviewed, approved, and the `test` job is passing, merge it into the `main` branch.
-6.  **Trigger Full CI/CD Pipeline**: The merge to `main` will trigger the `test`, `build`, and `deploy` jobs in sequence.
+6.  **Trigger Full CI/CD Pipeline**: The merge to `main` triggers the full `test`, `build`, and `deploy` sequence.
 If all jobs succeed, the updated application will be automatically deployed to the production environment.